0xgillus/grok-cli/DEMO.md

-# Grok CLI - In-Chat Project Creation Demo
+# X GROK CLI - In-Chat Project Creation Demo

-This document demonstrates the powerful in-chat project creation feature of Grok CLI.
+This document demonstrates the powerful in-chat project creation feature of X GROK CLI.

 ## How It Works